ArkEcosystemArchive/nucleid/README.md

 # NUCLeId Npm Universal Command Line Interface
 A simple yet powerful package to use command line to use your package

+Ever wanted to execute your favorite npm package in CLI wihtout having to deal with whatever super package cor custom use?

+Ever wanted to embed a npm package into your favorite language using only CLI Shell?

+Enter nucleid, the fast and easy way to call npm package within CLI:
+- support input/output data in JSON
+- you can pipe it
+- dynamic package install (still to improve)

 # Quickstart
 ## installation
 `npm install -g nucleid`